WrestleMania 38: Aftermath

 Following his well-received performance at the event, Logan Paul would go on to sign with WWE on June 30 later that year.
 Seeking revenge, Paul stated on a video that he would be coming for The Miz.
 He then appeared on the July 18 episode of Raw to confront The Miz, setting up a match between the two at SummerSlam, where Paul won.

-Sasha Banks and Naomi would successfully retain the WWE Women's Tag Team Championship against their WrestleMania opponents in regular tag team matches over the next few weeks.
+Sasha Banks and Naomi successfully retained the WWE Women's Tag Team Championship against their WrestleMania opponents in regular tag team matches over the next few weeks.
 Their title defense on the May 13 episode of SmackDown would be their final televised WWE appearance, and their match at a WWE Live event on May 15 proved to be their final WWE match, as on the May 16 episode of Raw, Banks and Naomi were scheduled to take part in a six-pack challenge to determine the number one contender for the Raw Women's Championship at Hell in a Cell, but due to legitimate creative frustrations, they walked out of the arena.
-They were subsequently suspended and stripped of their titles.
-This made WrestleMania 38 the last WWE pay-per-view and livestreaming event Banks and Naomi took part in.
+They were subsequently suspended and stripped of their title.
+This made WrestleMania 38 the last WWE PLE that Banks took part in.
 In December 2022, it was reported that contract negotiations with Banks fell through during the summer and she was done with WWE.
 Banks then debuted for both New Japan Pro-Wrestling (NJPW) and World Wonder Ring Stardom at Wrestle Kingdom 17 on January 4, 2023, changing her ring name to Mercedes Moné.
-Additionally, on March 23, 2023, Naomi confirmed on her Instagram page that she was no longer with WWE.
-Naomi would later make her return to WWE at the 2024 Royal Rumble event.
+Additionally, on March 23, 2023, Naomi confirmed on her Instagram that she was no longer with WWE.
+After wrestling in Total Nonstop Action Wrestling in 2023 under her real name Trinity, Naomi returned to WWE at the Royal Rumble event in January 2024, while Moné signed with rival American company All Elite Wrestling, debuting that March.

 WrestleMania 38 would be the last WrestleMania to take place under Vince McMahon's creative control.
 On July 22, Vince announced his retirement from the company.
 In addition to creating WrestleMania, McMahon had served as chairman and chief executive officer of the company since 1982.
 Stephanie McMahon and Nick Khan took over as co-CEOs, and the former also took over as Chairwoman of WWE.
-Vince's son-in-law Stephanie's husband, Paul "Triple H" Levesque, took over creative control.
+Vince's son-in-law and Stephanie's husband, Paul "Triple H" Levesque, took over creative control.
 Stephanie would resign as co-CEO and chairwoman on January 10, 2023, with Khan being named the sole CEO and Vince returning as Executive Chairman.
 Although Vince returned in an executive role, Triple H maintained complete control of booking WWE's storylines.